Listen to This Article

-A value proposition is a simple, clear phrase meant to convey the most important benefit (or value) of buying from your brand.
+A value proposition is a simple, precise phrase to convey an essential benefit (or value) of buying from your brand.
 Your company may have one primary value proposition, or you may have many across your different product lines.
 Regardless of the number, it’s a slogan meant to appeal to a specific subset of customers and give them some idea of what they can expect from your product/service.
 It may also define what makes you different from your competitors and why a customer would choose you.

-Great value propositions stick in your head and become synonymous with the brand itself.
+There isn’t anything unique about providing families with everyday products at low prices, and as you’ve learned, you’re an easy target without uniqueness.
+Great value propositions solve problems and stick in your head and become synonymous with the brand itself.
 Check out these examples; we bet you’ll know what brand they’re from at a glance:

 - “The Quicker Picker Upper.”